 A therapist can provide an outsider’s perspective to a stressful situation.
 Chances are, this perspective will have “big picture” thinking rather than a limited focus to help you evaluate your situation in different ways.

-Well let’s pretend that you also think that you’re not a good writer.
 If you speak this thought out loud with a therapist, they can help you see the reality of your accomplishments.
-You’re well published.
-Your books are the most downloaded.
 You ARE a good writer.